objoyful/hello-world/README.md

 # hello-world

-A simple Hellow World program.
+A simple Hello World program.

 Hi, this is our first program!
 It's so  we can see how GitHub works!